Eikaiwa school

 Eikaiwa kyōshitsu (英会話教室) or Eikaiwa gakkō (英会話学校) are English conversation schools, usually privately operated, in Japan.
-It is a combination of the word eikaiwa (英会話) and gakkō (学校) or kyōshitsu (教室).
+It is a combination of the word eikaiwa (英会話) and kyōshitsu (教室) or gakkō (学校).

+Overview

-Although the Japanese public education system mandates that English be taught as part of the curriculum from the fifth grade, the focus is generally on English grammar.
-Some students attend eikaiwa schools to supplement their school studies, to study a second language, to improve their business skills, as a hobby, to help socialize, or to prepare for travel or marriage.
-Many parents send their children to these schools in the hope of improving their child's prospects for higher education, or to provide exposure to the ways and manners of people from other cultures.
-Contracted foreign teachers are often the principal selling point of an eikaiwa business.
+Although Japanese public education mandates that English be taught as part of the curriculum from the fifth grade, the focus is generally on English grammar and how to pass the test, after which most students stop using English and forget most of what they have learned.
+People attend eikaiwa to supplement their studies, learn a second language, improve their business skills, as a hobby, to improve social opportunities, or to prepare for travel or a relationship with a foreigner.
+Many parents send their child to eikaiwa with the aim of improving the child's prospects for higher education or to broaden the child's horizons by exposing them to foreign cultures.

-Schools

-The major chains of commercial language schools have branches in cities and towns throughout Japan, and there are large numbers of smaller independent outfits.
-Several chains offer instruction in other languages, including Spanish, French, Italian, German, Chinese, and Korean.
-These languages are taught primarily at larger city branches or through videoconferencing.
-In 2002, foreign language instruction in Japan was a 670 billion yen industry, of which the five largest chains (Nova, GEOS, ECC, Aeon, and Berlitz) accounted for 25%.
-Nova, the biggest, filed for bankruptcy in October 2007, although the brand continues to thrive under different management.
-Berlitz was once considered one of the "Big Four", but its market share has declined in recent years and it was overtaken by ECC.
-ECC and Aeon have become the most widely recognized such schools in Japan.
-The large chains run extensive advertising campaigns in print and on television; they sometimes feature Japanese or international celebrities in their promotions and have a very high profile and strong brand recognition often built on the personal and professional qualities of the foreign staff currently contracted to work for them.
+The major eikaiwa chains have branches all over Japan, and there are large numbers of smaller independent outfits.
+Several chains offer lessons in languages other than English, including Chinese, French, German, Italian, Korean, and Spanish.
+These are taught primarily at larger city branches or through video calls.
+In 2002, the eikaiwa industry in Japan generated ¥670 billion in revenue, of which the five largest chains (Nova, GEOS, ECC, Aeon, and Berlitz) accounted for 25%.
+Nova, the biggest, filed for bankruptcy in October 2007 but was revived under different management.
+Berlitz was once considered one of the "Big Four" but its market share declined and it was overtaken by ECC, which (alongside Aeon) became one of the two most widely known eikaiwa.

+Foreign teachers are often the principal selling point of an eikaiwa business.
+Eikaiwa teachers are usually native English speakers from countries such as Australia, Canada, Ireland, New Zealand, the United Kingdom, or the United States.
+The large eikaiwa chains run extensive television and print advertising campaigns, sometimes featuring Japanese or foreign celebrities, and aim to build a high profile and strong brand recognition based on the personal and professional qualities of the foreign teachers working for them.

-A 2008 assessment of the language study market for fiscal year 2007 showed it had shrunk by over 61%, an effect of Nova's collapse, although demand for some services like software and lessons for children had increased.
-GEOS filed for bankruptcy in April 2010, and was acquired by Nova.
+A 2008 assessment of the language study market for fiscal year 2007 showed that the eikaiwa industry had shrunk by over 61%, an effect of Nova's collapse, although demand for specific English-language lessons in areas such as software and children's education had increased.
+GEOS filed for bankruptcy in April 2010 and was acquired by Nova.

-Average salaries for eikaiwa teachers have generally fallen since the 1980s.
-Eikaiwa teachers' unions have attempted to combat the decline in pay and benefits, with mixed results.

-Staff

-Eikaiwa teachers are generally native English speakers from the United States, the United Kingdom, Canada, Australia, Ireland, or New Zealand.
-According to The Japan Times, the Ministry of Justice estimated that some 90 percent of foreign residents in Japan stayed for three years or less in 2005.
-For eikaiwa teachers, however, that figure rose to between 96 and 97 percent.
+Controversies